moon-miner/bash-BIP39-seed-cypher/README.md

 Clone the repository
 Make the script executable:

-bashCopychmod +x scypher.sh
+bashCopy chmod +x scypher.sh

 Verify the script works:

-bashCopy./scypher.sh --help
+bashCopy ./scypher.sh --help

 📜 License and Disclaimer
 License
 This project is released under the MIT License.
 You are free to: